davidvonthenen/document-rag-guide/Document_Search_for_Better_AI_Governance.md

    * **HOT (unstable)** holds volatile RL/experimental data and user-defined data or facts.
 HOT uses permissive schemas and TTL/rollover.

 3. **Integration Layer (Middleware)**: Connects the LLM and OpenSearch.
 For each question it calls the external NER API, builds an **auditable, entity-aware dis_max** query, and **queries LT and HOT in parallel**.
 This NER API is external and intentional.
 For maximum precision and correctness, it's highly recommended that a custom NER tuned to your problem set is created.
-This NER API keeps per-store top results without cross-mixing scores, collects highlights, interleaves results deterministically, and assembles the LLM prompt.
+After both stores respond, the middleware can optionally apply an **external BM25 re-ranker** (default behavior in this repo) to the merged hit list before collecting highlights and assembling the LLM prompt.

 ![Generic Document RAG Implementation](./images/reinforcement_learning.png)